 Tony Montana crosses it in Scarface (1983) when he realizes that his impulsive protectiveness of his sister Gina caused him to kill his best friend.
 When Sosa's men kill Gina at the end, he proceeds to go into an Anti-Heroic RROD that (at least in this film) ends in his death.

 In Speed, Jack almost crosses it when Harry dies in the raid at Payne's house.

 Averted by Zod and Co. at the destruction of Krypton in Man of Steel.
 They're obviously crushed by its loss, but expected it and are still functioning.
-Zod succumbs to the trope at the destruction of Kal's ship, and becomes a Death Seeker immediately.
+When the ship containing Krypton's only chance at resurrection is destroyed by Kal-El, and Zod is left kneeling in the literal ashes of his permanently dead people, he snaps and becomes a Death Seeker immediately.